What is the best credit card to use overseas?

 - Foreign transaction fees.
-When you make an international purchase using your card, the money goes through currency changes.
-Your credit card, for example, converts Australian dollars to US dollars first, and then proceeds to convert the US dollars to the required currency.
+When you make a purchase using your card (both overseas and online with international merchants), your Australian dollars are converted to the local currency.
 When this happens, you're usually charged a fee between 2% and 3%.
 If you want to avoid this fee each time you make a transaction overseas, consider a credit card that doesn't charge a foreign currency conversion fee.

-Using frequent flyer credit card is an easy way to pick up rewards points as you spend overseas.
-Depending on the card, you might be able to redeem these points for flights with a specific airline, accommodation with partner hotels, travel vouchers, cash back on your account or products from a rewards store.
-If your card is designed for overseas use, you might find that you can even earn more points on foreign purchases.
-Compare frequent flyer credit cards with no foreign transaction fees to earn points without paying an extra cost overseas.
+Using a frequent flyer credit card is an easy way to pick up reward points as you spend overseas.
+Depending on the card, you might be able to redeem these points for flights with a specific airline, accommodation with partner hotels, travel vouchers, cashback on your account or products from a rewards store.
+If your card is designed for overseas use, you could earn more points per $1 on foreign purchases.
+Compare frequent flyer credit cards with no foreign transaction fees to earn points without forking out for extra fees.

 What should I be aware of when using a credit card overseas?

 - Take a few travel money options.
 Instead of putting all of your eggs in one basket, you should take at least two travel money options with you.
 This may include a debit card or prepaid travel card, your credit card and some cash.
 That way you'll have a backup if your card is lost or stolen and can avoid being charged credit card fees withdrawing cash from an ATM.

 - Track your debt.
 Create a travel budget and use your credit card to spend responsibly.
 You have to repay everything you put on the card – plus interest if you don't pay your balance in full.